| Real Name | Alfredo James Pacino |

 Philanthrophy

-Pacino has participated in several benefit productions and staged readings to raise funds for theater companies and arts programs.
-In 1992, he appeared in the double-bill of Salome and Chinese Coffee, which served as a $50-a-show fundraiser for the Circle in the Square Theatre to reduce its debt and was a successful run.[136]
-In 1996, he continued his support for the theater by directing and starring in the revival of Eugene O’Neill’s Hughie production.[137]
-In 2019, he joined Geoffrey Rush for Simply Shakespeare: The Merchant of Venice, a one-night-only staged benefit reading to support the Shakespeare Center of Los Angeles.[138]
-In 2020, he participated in the same activity for David Rabe's The Basic Training of Pavlo Hummel at the Wallis Annenberg Center for the Performing Arts.
-Proceeds from the reading supported the National Association of Veteran-Serving Organizations and the SCLA's Veterans in Art program.[139]
-In 2022, he did a one-night-only fundraiser, Al Pacino Live on Stage, featuring a career retrospective and Q&A session, to support SCLA.[140]
+Pacino has participated in various benefit activities to raise funds for theater companies and arts programs.
+In 1983, he became one of the major donors for The Mirror Theater Ltd in response to a matching grant from Laurance S. Rockefeller.[131]
+In 1992, he appeared in the double-bill of Salome and Chinese Coffee, which served as a $50-a-show fundraiser for the Circle in the Square Theatre to reduce its debt and was a successful run.[132]
+In 1996, he continued his support for the same theater by directing and starring in the revival of Eugene O’Neill’s Hughie production.[133]
+In 2019, he joined Geoffrey Rush for Simply Shakespeare: The Merchant of Venice, a one-night-only staged benefit reading to support the Shakespeare Center of Los Angeles.[134]
+In 2020, he participated in another staged benefit reading for David Rabe's The Basic Training of Pavlo Hummel at the Wallis Annenberg Center for the Performing Arts.
+Proceeds supported the National Association of Veteran-Serving Organizations and the SCLA's Veterans in Art program.[135]
+In the same year, Pacino and many Broadway notables supported the virtual Christmas Day telethon to raise funds for the West Bank Café and its famed downstairs venue, the Laurie Beechman Theatre in danger of closing due to the pandemic.[136][137]
+In 2022, he did a one-night-only fundraiser, Al Pacino Live on Stage, featuring a career retrospective and Q&A session, to support SCLA.[138]

-Pacino has also appeared in public service announcements and campaigns supporting social causes and charitable initiatives.
-In 2001, alongside other actors, he volunteered in the America: A Tribute to Heroes charity telethon to take telephone pledges from the public during the live broadcast to raise funds for the victims and families impacted by the September 11 attacks.[141]
-In 2005, he was involved with the ONE Campaign, which focuses on fighting extreme poverty, hunger, and AIDS, through their Make Poverty History television and print campaigns with other personalities.[142]
-In 2012, he joined public figures in appealing for financial support for Hurricane Sandy relief in a PSA.[143]
-In 2023, Pacino agreed with the Halftime campaign, releasing a new version of the famous ‘inch by inch’ locker room speech delivered by him from the film Any Given Sunday, which highlighted the importance of the United Nations' Sustainable Development Goals reaching the halfway mark.[144]
+Pacino has also appeared in public service announcements and campaigns for social causes.
+In 2001, alongside other actors, he volunteered in the America: A Tribute to Heroes telethon for the victims and families impacted by the September 11 attacks.[139]
+In 2005, he was involved with the ONE Campaign, which focuses on fighting extreme poverty, hunger, and AIDS, through their Make Poverty History television and print campaigns with other personalities.[140]
+In 2012, he joined public figures in appealing for financial support for Hurricane Sandy relief in a PSA.[141]
+In 2023, Pacino agreed with the Halftime Campaign, releasing a new version of his famous ‘inch by inch’ locker room speech from the film Any Given Sunday, which highlighted the importance of the United Nations' Sustainable Development Goals reaching the halfway mark.[142]

 In 2009, Pacino received the "Jane Wyman Humanitarian Award," the highest honor given by the Southern California Chapter of the Arthritis Foundation for his history of charitable giving and lifelong contributions and support to the foundation's mission to find a cure.[143]
 Pacino, who has supported many causes anonymously, spoke of its importance in a rare interview with CBS News: "I don't think people are aware of how it strikes children and how it manifests," adding that if speaking out can help those with arthritis, then it's worth it.[144]

 In 2024, Pacino revealed in his memoir Sonny Boy that he felt that the 1980 film Cruising was "exploitative" of the LGBTQ+ community after seeing the finished product.
-He did not promote the film, and he anonymously donated the money he earned from it to an irrevocable trust fund for charitable purposes.[149]
+He did not promote the film and anonymously donated his earnings from it to an irrevocable trust fund for charitable purposes.[145]

-Pacino was the owner of Chal Productions, a production shingle for theater and film based in New York, co-founded with his friend and mentor Charlie Laughton.
+Pacino was the owner of Chal Productions, a production shingle for theater and film based in New York, co-founded with Charlie Laughton.
 Founded roughly two decades prior to 2001, it operates as a flexible development company adjusting its focus based on Pacino's work.
-Its following credits included Looking for Richard, Chinese Coffee, People I Know, and Wilde Salomé.[150]
+Its following credits included Looking for Richard, Chinese Coffee, People I Know, and Wilde Salomé.[146]

 Life’s on the wire, man.
 That’s my acting, my life.
 When I work, I’m on the wire.
 When I’m going for it.
 When I’m taking chances.
 I want to take chances.
 I want to fly and fail.
 I want to bang into something when I do it, because it’s how I know I’m alive.
 It’s what’s kept me alive.

-A number of Pacino's films have become classics of American cinema, with four of his pictures (The Godfather, The Godfather Part II, Dog Day Afternoon, and Scarface) selected for preservation in the U.S. National Film Registry of the Library of Congress.[183]
-His remarkable character portrayals have been featured on American Film Institute 100 Years... series, with two on the list of the 100 greatest screen characters (Frank Serpico in hero and Michael Corleone in villain categories) and with three on the list of the top 100 quotations in American cinema (spoken by Michael Corleone, Tony Montana, and Sonny Wortzik).[184]
-The British film magazine Empire selected Michael Corleone and Tony Montana as two of the greatest movie characters of all time as voted by their readers worldwide.[185]
-Time Out magazine's list of 100 best movies included three of Pacino's films, as chosen by actors in the industry.[186]
+A number of Pacino's films have become classics of American cinema, with four of his pictures (The Godfather, The Godfather Part II, Dog Day Afternoon, and Scarface) selected for preservation in the U.S. National Film Registry of the Library of Congress.[187]
+His remarkable character portrayals have been featured on the American Film Institute 100 Years... series, with two on the list of the 100 greatest screen characters (Frank Serpico in the hero and Michael Corleone in the villain categories) and with three on the list of the top 100 quotations in American cinema ("Keep your friends close, but your enemies closer" by Michael Corleone; "Say 'hello' to my little friend!" by Tony Montana; and "Attica!
+Attica!" by Sonny Wortzik).[188]
+The British film magazine Empire selected Michael Corleone and Tony Montana as two of the greatest movie characters of all time as voted by their readers worldwide.[189]
+Time Out magazine's list of 100 best movies included three of Pacino's films, as chosen by actors in the industry.[190]

 Personal life